sorvani/freepbx-helper-scripts/Backup_Yealink_Local_Contacts/README.md

 7. Reprovision or reboot your phone to pick up the change
 8. Edit your local address once to force it to upload the file

+For troubleshooting, errors will log the variable contents to the the apache error_log.